Back to Blog

 Operating Your Shop Without Creating New Environmental Liability

 Even with strong lease protections, you must manage your own environmental practices carefully.
 Any contamination you create during your tenancy is your liability.
 Install and maintain your oil/water interceptor properly.
 Use licensed waste haulers for used oil, antifreeze, and solvents.
 Report any significant spills immediately to the appropriate provincial authority.
 Maintain written records of all hazardous waste disposal.
 When your lease ends, conduct a closing environmental assessment to document the condition of the property.
 This protects you from claims that contamination you did not cause was attributed to your period of occupancy.
+If you want to explore this in more detail, Sole Proprietorship vs. Corporation for Your Auto Repair Shop in Canada adds practical context.

 Frequently Asked Questions